Chapter 7 : I like my life.

 “Oh my God,” I whisper.
 “That’s why, isn’t it?
 That’s why you don’t date.
 Oh my God, I’m so sorry - I - jeez.
 That’s awful.
 To never know when something’s real.
 I - I’m sorry.”

-Louis shrugs and glances to his left, turning away from me and watching a group of drunk college students play tag or something equally ridiculous on the grass.
+Louis shrugs and glances to his left, turning away from me to watch a group of drunk students play tag or something equally ridiculous on the grass.
 “It’s fine.
 Who wants a relationship, anyway?
 One night stands are fantastic, they really are.
 It’s not like I would want to talk to someone or get my life together or - whatever.
 It’s whatever.”

 “Are you trying to convince me or you?”
 I ask quietly.